 This week we are sharing an old game with a bit of a twist.
 In fact, you may have played some version of 3 Ball.
 Our version of 3 Ball involves a Frisbee, but you can feel free to use whatever you have on hand.

 ITEMS NEEDED– Kickball (soccer or dodgeball will work), Football, Frisbee, Canister (trash can), gym or large field

 PARTICIPANTS– 2 Even Teams of at least 6 or more (you can have 20 per team if you want!)

-You will need to set up a softball size diamond (baseball is a bit large for the game).
+Before you play 3 Ball, you will need to set up a softball size diamond (baseball is a bit large for the game).
 If you don’t have a diamond available, use paper plates or flat rubber base pads from the Dollar Store to set up a field.
 Keep in mind that you will need a large area to play the game.

 After this is set up, set a canister, or trash can, up where the pitcher’s mound would be.
 Then separate the teams and put one team on defense and one team on offense.
 At this point explain to them that the goal is to score as many runs (points) as possible per inning.
 I usually cap it at 7 runs for the first few innings and make it an unlimited number during the last inning.

 To score, the individual on offense must kick the kickball, throw the football and then throw the Frisbee.
 They can do this in any order they wish.
 At this point, they offensive player must run to second base before the defensive team is able to throw the kickball, football & Frisbee into the canister at the pitcher’s mound.
 If the defensive team is able to collect everything and put it in the canister before the runner reaches second base, the runner is out.